Skip to content

 Going through voice acting auditions is crucial in becoming a voice artist – it’s how you’ll land your first job.

-With that said, begin looking for open casting calls online or search for voice talent audition websites accepting submissions.
+With that said, look for open casting calls online or search for voice talent audition online platforms accepting submissions.

 Preparation is the key to auditioning successfully for a voice-over job: